StepanHrbek/LightsprintSDK/src/LightsmarkFrontend/readme.txt

    - OSX
      run backend in bin/pc-osx

-   Linux notes
+   Linux+OSX notes
-   - First of all, run bin/install_dependencies.sh
+   - First of all, see bin/install_dependencies.sh
    - To see list of options, run backend ?
    - Score is printed to console and returned as a result code.

-   Vista/7 notes
+   Windows notes
-   - If you use installer, screenshots can't be saved to data directory, they go to %LOCALAPPDATA%\Lightsmark 2015
+   - If you use installer, screenshots can't be saved to data directory, they go to %LOCALAPPDATA%\Lightsmark 2016

 5. Credits
    Created by Stepan Hrbek using